-projected to grow to nearly 7 in 10 within five years.
+By July of 2013, the City of Detroit was flat-broke and in the final throes of a decades-long slide toward insolvency.
+With more than $18 billion in debt, Detroit filed the largest and most complex municipal bankruptcy in American history.
+But behind the cold text of its bankruptcy petition were the human costs of Detroit’s crisis.
+The most basic public safety and sanitation services - when delivered at all - were sporadic and haphazard.
+The city owed $3.5 billion in unfunded pension liabilities and had promised its retirees lifetime healthcare at a cost of $5.7 billion - for which no funds had been reserved.
+More than 4 in 10 city dollars were being used to pay retiree costs and debt.
+That number was projected to grow to nearly 7 in 10 within five years.
 Detroit’s population had dwindled from nearly 1.9 million in 1950 to 713,000 in 2010.
-Its once-vibrant neighborhoods were studded with nearly 150,000 vacant or abandoned houses and vacant lots, depressing already rock-bottom real estate prices.
-Indeed, the city’s financial crisis was a monument to decades of economic despair, which was accelerated by industrial disinvestment, suburbanization, racial inequality, fiscal mismanagement, dysfunctional city services, municipal corruption and total neglect.
-By 2013, the city’s tax base had eroded so substantially that there was simply no room for raising additional revenues through taxation, already the highest in Michigan.
-Borrowing ceased to be an option as Detroit had reached its statutory debt limitations and had bond ratings deeply below investment grade.
+Its once-vibrant neighborhoods were studded with nearly 150,000 abandoned houses and vacant lots, depressing already rock-bottom real estate prices.
+The city’s financial crisis was a monument to decades of economic despair, further accelerated by industrial disinvestment, rapid suburbanization, racial inequality, service insolvency, municipal corruption, and total neglect.
+By 2013, the city’s tax base had eroded so substantially that there was simply no room for raising additional revenues through taxation.
+Borrowing ceased to be an option, as Detroit had reached its statutory debt limitations, while bond ratings plummeted deeply below investment grade.

-The financial crisis put retirees at risk of pension cuts and thr loss of their health care.
-And it jeopardized the future of Detroit’s most monetize-able asset - the Detroit Institute of Arts - whose world-renowned collection included masterpieces by Van Gogh, Rembrandt, Picasso and Matisse.
-Facing a potentially ruinous ending, some creditors pressed hard for the liquidation of the museum’s collection.
+The crisis put retirees at risk of pension cuts and elimination of health care.
+And it jeopardized the future of Detroit’s most monetize-able asset - the Detroit Institute of Arts - whose world-renowned art collection included masterpieces by Van Gogh, Bruegel, Rembrandt, Matisse, and Picasso.
+Facing a potentially ruinous ending, many creditors pressed hard for the liquidation of the museum and its collection.